 Selecting the right SSL certificate

 Which Thawte SSL certificate is right for you?
 There are two different types of SSL certificate that you’re likely interested in: an SSL certificate and a code signing certificate.
-An SSL certificate will act as authentication for the application and website itself while the code signing certificate will ensure that the application has not been modified.
+An SSL certificate will act as an authentication for the application and website itself while the code signing certificate will ensure that the application has not been modified.
 You can find out more about code signing certificates here.